Traz/Four/README.md

 Each tag come with a step, so :

-- 0.1.x :
+- 0.1.0 :
   - Rails 4 beta
   - SQLite3 for Ruby 2
   - Thin / Haml / PRY for Rails
   - Bootstrap 3 prerelease with node/lessc integration
   - Simple Form 3beta for Rails 4

+- 0.1.1 :
-  - Sorcery : authentication, signup and login.
+  - Sorcery : authentication, signup and login in rails 4
-  - Simple form
+  - Simple form : installation and usage

+- 0.1.2 :
   - datePicker for bootstrap 3

+- 0.1.3 :
+  - pagination with kaminari adapted for BS3
+  - some BS3 and js effects (auto hide, modal confirmation)

+- 0.1.4 :
+  - a versionned wiki with vestal_versions
+  - integration of gem better\_errors

 ### Usage